Fig77/measuring-api/README.md

 - Secret/token api key.
 - Rspec testing.
 - Postgres database.
+- Admin default behavior.
 ## Missing:
-* Full functionality of user admin.
-* Compliments around models to get more complex data while being effective for the frontend and backend.
-* versioning and serialization.
+* serialization.
+* Additional scopes might be added.
+* Additional Queries for getting specific dates and other target data.

-## Quick start
+## Quickstart
 *RUBY VERSION USED IN DEVELOPMENT WAS 2.7.1*
 - Install ruby version 2.7.X+ and set it with your ruby environment manager ([more info here](https://www.ruby-lang.org/en/documentation/installation/)).